AdobeDocs/commerce-knowledge-base.en/help/faq/general/adobe-commerce-release-strategy-lifecycle-policy.md

 ### How is the Adobe Commerce release schedule changing?

 To accelerate innovation and reduce the total cost of ownership, there will be one core application patch released per year, with new capabilities delivered as composable [!DNL SaaS] services that can be added at any time.
-The number of security patch releases planned for this year is also increasing from three to four to help customers stay more secure.
-Additional [!DNL beta] releases for the 2024 core application patch release (2.4.7) will also be made available this year to help partners and customers prepare for the next release.

 ### How does the new release schedule benefit customers?